linneacaj/dialogue-systems-1-2026/project/analysis.md

 This version makes word associations using a hardcoded dictionary, so it is very easy for the user to win.
 The dictionary approach is not ideal for real gameplay, but I wanted to have a minimum viable product that demonstrates how the game would be played.
-In this version there is no time limit on the responses and neither the human or the computer can make a challenge.
+In this version there is no time limit on the responses and neither the human nor the computer can make a challenge.

 ________________